-For a huge database structure it is not sometime feasible to search index through all its level and then reach the destination data block to retrieve the desired data.
-Hashing is an effective technique to calculate direct location of data record on the disk without using index structure.
+For a huge database structure, it can be almost next to impossible to search all the index values through all its level and then reach the destination data block to retrieve the desired data.
+Hashing is an effective technique to calculate the direct location of a data record on the disk without using index structure.

-Bucket: Hash file stores data in bucket format.
+Bucket − A hash file stores data in bucket format.
 Bucket is considered a unit of storage.
-Bucket typically stores one complete disk block, which in turn can store one or more records.
+A bucket typically stores one complete disk block, which in turn can store one or more records.

-Hash Function: A hash function h, is a mapping function that maps all set of search-keys K to the address where actual records are placed.
+Hash Function − A hash function, h, is a mapping function that maps all the set of search-keys K to the address where actual records are placed.
 It is a function from search keys to bucket addresses.

-In static hashing, when a search-key value is provided the hash function always computes the same address.
-For example, if mod-4 hash function is used then it shall generate only 5 values.
+In static hashing, when a search-key value is provided, the hash function always computes the same address.
+For example, if mod-4 hash function is used, then it shall generate only 5 values.
 The output address shall always be same for that function.
-The numbers of buckets provided remain same at all times.
+The number of buckets provided remains unchanged at all times.